An Analysis of the "Sons Of Seth" View of Genesis 6:4

 When we utilize these principles and apply them to Genesis 6:4, the only resulting interpretation that demonstrates coherence is the one we’ve been advocating thus far – that the sons of God should be understood as angels, and that they married and had sexual relations with human women, producing a hybrid offspring of giants that the Bible calls the Nephilim.
 But as clear as this is, we should recognize the existence of a prominent, alternative view of Genesis 6:1-4, which we need to more closely address.

 First, we should point out that even if you’ve grown up in a Christian church, there’s a very good possibility that the information we’re presenting in this article is new to you.
 If you fit this description, you may be wondering "Why haven't I heard this before?”
-The answer is that, unfortunately, around the 5th Century A.D., an alternative view (referred to as the “Sons of Seth view”) became prevalent.
+The answer is that, unfortunately, around the fifth century AD, an alternative view (referred to as the “Sons of Seth view”) became prevalent.

 The popularity of this newly proposed Sons of Seth view of Genesis 6:1-4 eventually surpassed the earlier traditional “angel view” for which we’re advocating.
 This alternative view then became accepted by the mainstream (Catholic) church at the time, and has remained the dominant – and in many cases the only – view taught in many churches and seminaries today.
 This is especially true in Catholic and Reformed circles.
 In this article, we will take a deeper and more critical look at this interpretation and see if it holds up to scrutiny.